AlineQuadros/blog/_posts/2018-10-11-analysis-crab-heartbeat-with-LOESS.md

 Commercial devices such as Picoscope convert the analogical signal coming from the animal and convert it to a digital form that can be saved in text files and analyzed.
 After an experiment like this is done, a researcher may end up with dozens hours of recordings per individual, and dozens of individuals.

-*Example of the data structure derived from an oscilloscope with two channels (simultaneous recordings of two sensors):*
+**Example of the data obtained from an oscilloscope with two channels (simultaneous recordings of two sensors):**

 ```
 Time	Channel A	Channel B